Instituto Nacional de las Personas Adultas Mayores

-Instituto Nacional de las Personas Adultas Mayores (INAPAM) ("National institute for elderly people") is a Mexican public welfare organization for families, composed of offices run by both federal and state governments.
+Instituto Nacional de las Personas Adultas Mayores (INAPAM) (English: National Institute of Older Adult Persons) is a Mexican public welfare organization for families, composed of offices run by both federal and state governments.
 INAPAM offers programs to improve the well-being of the elderly.
 Services include providing education regarding physical and mental health, hosting different cultural activities, and holding job expositions.
 Also, INAPAM offers training for people 65 years-of-age and older to become authorized caretakers for the elderly, and offers various benefits like discounts on clothing, entertainment venues and hotels.